 Kirsty has also implemented a Mentoring Scheme for young planners in Ireland and the UK during her time with the IPI.
 She is a current member of the Irish Planning Institute.

-Rachel is an intern at RW Nowlan & Associates.
+Rachel completed her Internship at RW Nowlan & Associates.
 After completing her initial Bachelor of Arts at the National University of Ireland Galway, Rachel will start her master's program in planning and development at Queens University Belfast this coming September 2022.